navisuie/airbnb-price/jlorenz_Front_End_Developer_2/README.txt

 Please run this application on one of the Linux-Based CS Lab Machines.
 Please invoke all make commands from within the /AirBnB subdirectory.
 This directory is structured according to the expectations of a .war file to be packaged correctly.
 Please assess all source code files found in the /src directory.
 This directory is structure to easily lay out the various application components such as frontend, backend, etc.

+NOTE: My last commit is after the deadline because a member of my team pushed files (.DSStore files) to my repo that would break my submission.
+I needed to delete them and had to do so after the 11:59 deadline.
+I had my Final Submission submitted before the deadline.
+If you have concerns or questions about this, I would be HAPPY to debate the timeliness of my submission and how the late changes are not my fault.